leonsteinhaeuser/tmplx/README.md

 ### Docker

 You can also use the Docker image to run tmplx.
-The image is based on [Alpine Linux](https://alpinelinux.org/) and is only a few MB in size.
+The image is based on [gcr.io/distroless/static](gcr.io/distroless/static) and is only a few MB in size.

 ## Build